ark948/django5-vue3-project01/README.md

 Online bookmark application written in django 5 and Vue 3

-Too many bookmarks can clutter up your browser and slow it down. (the problem i'm trying to solve by this project)
+Too many bookmarks can clutter up your browser and slow it down.
+Use this instead.

+Browser extension coming up...